AFLucas-UOM/Byte-Bite-AI/README.md

 # Byte Bite-AI

-**Byte Bite-AI** is an AI-driven healthy eating assistant designed to provide personalized dietary recommendations to university students, with a special focus on social dining experiences.
-Built on **Python Flask**, Byte Bite-AI leverages federated learning to ensure user privacy while offering dietary suggestions for a variety of dining options available at Campus Hub, including popular brands such as Burger King, Pizza Hut, Cafe Cuba, and Starbucks.
+**Byte Bite-AI** is an AI-driven healthy eating assistant designed to provide personalised dietary recommendations to university students, with a special focus on social dining experiences.
+Built on **Python Flask**, Byte Bite-AI leverages Rule-Based AI to offer dietary suggestions for a variety of dining options available at Campus Hubs.

 ## Promo Video - Click Below Logo